A domain name is the identity of a business online.

 - Generic Names

 These refer to simply a service or product.
-If you move fast enough for new and emerging product, then the upside can be interesting.
+If you move fast enough for a new and emerging product, then the upside can be interesting.
 But trade with caution, if you do want to inadvertently get caught with trademark or copyright issues.
 The possible result here is that you could get your newly acquired domain forfeited.

 Where to Buy Good Domains for Cheap?